Skip to main content

 As a leading solutions and data provider and technology early adopter, FactSet has identified several opportunities to enhance customer experience and internal applications with generative AI (GenAI).
 Our FactSet Mercury initiative enhances the user experience within the FactSet workstation by offering an AI-driven experience for new and existing users.
 This initiative is powered by large language models (LLMs) that are customized for specific tasks, such as code generation and summarization of FactSet-provided data.
 However, while the vision for FactSet’s end-user experience was clear, there were several different approaches we could take to make this vision a reality.

-In order to empower our customers with an intelligent, AI-driven experience, FactSet began exploring various tools and frameworks to enable developers to innovate rapidly.
+To empower our customers with an intelligent, AI-driven experience, FactSet began exploring various tools and frameworks to enable developers to innovate rapidly.
 This article describes our evolution from an early approach focused on commercial models to an end-to-end AI framework powered by Databricks that balances cost and flexibility.

 The Opportunity Cost of Developer Freedom: Tackling GenAI Tool Overload